elskow/ShortestPath/readme.md

 This repository contains the source code for the Basics of Programming course at the [State University of Surabaya](https://www.unesa.ac.id/) using [C++](https://en.wikipedia.org/wiki/C%2B%2B).
 The course is taught in the [Informatics Department](https://ti.ft.unesa.ac.id/) of the university.
-The course is taught in Bahasa Indonesia.
+The course is taught in Indonesian langauge.

 # Topics
 Calculate shortest path using Dijkstra algorithm.